emiliosheinz/full-cycle-solid/README.md

 A class should never be forced to implement an interface that it doesn’t use or classes shouldn’t be forced to depend on methods they do not use.
 This principle deals with the disadvantages of implementing big interfaces and promotes splitting them into smaller ones.

 In the example below, the `Worker` class violates the Interface Segregation Principle by having a single interface with both `work` and `eat` methods.
 The improved version uses two separate interfaces (`Workable` and `Eatable`), and the improved `Worker` class implements these interfaces separately.
-The client code (performTasks function) now depends only on the specific interfaces it needs, avoiding unnecessary dependencies on methods that are not used.
+The client code (`performTasks` function) now depends only on the specific interfaces it needs, avoiding unnecessary dependencies on methods that are not used.

-**Interface segregation violation:**
+**Violation of ISP:**
 ```js
 class Worker {
   work() {